 We at GLESEC measure RISK through a number of perspectives and using several of the TIPTM platform portfolio of services.
 The MSS-VM or Managed Vulnerability Service provides us with one view, how weak are the systems of the organization.

-The MSS-BAS provides us a view of how weak are the defenses of the organization to the latest threats.
+The MSS-BAS provides us a view of how weak the defenses of the organization to the latest threats are.
 The MSS-APS,MSS-SIEM, MSS-UTM, MSS-EIR, MSS-EPS provides us with attack information both internal and external, DDoS, Malware, Ransomware and other attack vector information as well as provide protection level services.
 The MSS-EPS also provides us RISK level information for non-compliance with internal or external requirements and/or regulations.
 All in all a variety of services provide us with different views and together we have the most complete view of our client's security posture.

-Risk conditions based in test MSS-BAS e-mail vector December 2017 E-mail Security Exposure Level: High Risk Score
+Risk conditions based on the Test services MSS-BAS e-mail vector

+May 2018 E-mail security Exposure Level: High Risk Score

-Within the set of threats that can penetrate via email, exists a high percentage of penetration in critical threats mainly of Ransomware, exploits, followed by dummy.
-For our analysts the Risk Score for your organization is of High level.
+Within the set of threats that can penetrate via email, exists a high percentage of penetration in critical threats mainly of worn, malware, followed by exploits.
+For our analysts the Risk Score for your organization is of High level